Virginia foster care and adoption guidelines

 If you are interested in a specific child available in Virginia, or want to read about some of the children in Virginia available for adoption, visit the Virginia Department of Social Services website or call our 1-800-DO-ADOPT number and family services staff will talk with you about how to proceed.

 Some families may be interested in adopting infants.
 If this sounds like you, please call a licensed private child placing agency for additional information.
-View a complete list of Virginia licensed private agencies (575 KB PDF).
+Use this search form to find a licensed child-placing agency in Virginia.

 We are looking forward to hearing from you so we can tell you about our children awaiting adoption, their needs, and what you need to do to start your journey to become a foster and/or an adoptive parent.